Kusumba (Maharashtra): History

 The old Kusumba village was located on the river bank of river Panzra which was lost due to the flood that occurred to Panzra river during the years 1864–65.
 After that the village was relocated to some distance from the river bank and the newly situated village is the current Kusumba Village.
 The architectural structure of Kusumba village has a cross line road (rach road meets every another road at 90 degrees) like Haddppa Sanskruti designed by Sir Mokshagundam Visvesvaraya.
 There is a very beautiful hemadpanthi temple of Kalambeshwar (God Shiva) Near by Panzra river which is very old.

 Climate

 Kusumba has three distinct seasons during the year: summer, winter, and the rainy season.

 Temperature

-The average annual maximum temperature is variable between 30–37 degrees Celsius and the average annual minimum is 20 degrees Celsius.
+The average annual maximum temperature is variable between 30 and 37 degrees Celsius and the average annual minimum is 20 degrees Celsius.
 March, April, May, and June are summer months in which climate is hot.
 May and June are the hottest months.
 In these months, sometimes temperature goes beyond 40 degrees Celsius.
 Dusty and hot winds of medium velocity are common during summer months.
 Winter is starts from October to February, when the temperature drops down to minimum of 20 degrees Celsius.
 Sometimes it drops up to 10–15 degrees Celsius.